panzerdp/dmitripavlutin.com/README.md

 ## Contributing

 You are welcome to contribute to posts (fix typos, add clarifications, increase readability, etc) using pull requests.
-Posts markdown files are located in [./posts](/content/posts) folder.
+Posts markdown files are located in [./content/posts](/content/posts) folder.

-## Development installation
+## Development

-To compile the blog into HTML content, follow these steps.
+To compile the blog to HTML content, follow these steps.

 Install the dependencies within the project root directory: